Processing time of your application for international protection

 Explanation of the long processing times

-Although the CGRS also took a record number of decisions in 2024, the influx of applications remains historically high.
+The influx of applications remained very high over the past year.
 Besides the increased caseload, external circumstances can also influence the processing time of the applications for international protection.
-Sometimes applicants cannot be invited to a personal interview for medical reasons; this was particularly the case during the COVID period.
+Sometimes applicants cannot be invited to a personal interview for medical reasons.
 For some applicants who filed their application years ago, the IO decided that Belgium was not responsible for processing their case (so-called 26quater decision).
 It regularly happens that the Dublin transfer cannot happen, as a result of which the case is still transferred to the CGRS despite the earlier Dublin decision.
 In some of these cases, the applicant even resurfaces years after his application and the case is still transferred to the CGRS.
 In such cases, the processing time between application and decision can be very long without this being the responsibility of the Belgian asylum authorities.

 Regarding the shortest duration: for several cases, a decision is taken on the same day or the day after the application for international protection has been filed.
 This includes, for example, decisions of inadmissibility of a subsequent application.
 Cases from the 'Fast Track Procedure' (FTP) are also processed very quickly.
 The FTP is a procedure aimed at taking a definitive decision more quickly for certain applications, including those from the list of “safe countries,” which have little chance of receiving protection status.